mauropappaterra/list-literature-IEEE-ITSC2023/README.md

-# Literature list for "A review of intelligent infrastructture surveillance to support safe autonomy in smart-railways" (IEEE-ITSC2023)
+# Literature list: *"A review of intelligent infrastructture surveillance to support safe autonomy in smart-railways"'* (IEEE-ITSC2023)
-The following tabulated list presents all paper consulted for the publication "A review of intelligent infrastructture surveillance to support safe autonomy in smart-railways".
+The following tabulated list presents all papers consulted for literature review presented in the publication *"A review of intelligent infrastructture surveillance to support safe autonomy in smart-railways"*.

 ## Railway Applications
 A = Surveillance and online security monitoring